Goodbye buckets and bags. Hello crates and wheelie bins.

-The rubbish and recycling service will continue to be funded as it is now, through a rates payment charged to all addresses that have access to the collections.
-An estimated cost is $130 for rubbish and $70 for recycling however this is still to be finalised through the Annual Plan process.
+The rubbish and recycling service is funded through a rates payment charged to all addresses that have access to the collections.
+The annual cost to each eligible household is $129 for rubbish and $70 for recycling.
+These costs were finalised through the Annual Plan process in June 2020.

 In the future, we hope to be able to move to a system which will incentivise and reward those that create less waste.
 We can’t do that until we have gathered data to work out the funding mechanisms for this system.
 Only placing your crates or bins out if they are full will help us scale the service to match demand.
 The RFID tags on the wheelie bins, in particular, will enable us to collect the data required for the design of this system

 It was confirmed by Council in September 2018 through the Waste Management and Minimisation Plan process, which included a public consultation process.

 There will be a limit of one 120L wheelie bin for rubbish and three 45L recycling crates per rateable unit.
 If you have more rubbish or recycling you will need to take it to Henderson Road Transfer Station or one of our recycling drop off centres.
 You also have the option to use a private collector for additional rubbish bins.

 It is likely recycling collection days will stay the same, with rubbish collected the following day, however in some areas this may change.

 Please check the sticker on your new crates and bin for your confirmed collection day.
 You can also check collection days for your address on our website following the launch of the new service.